Learning Spanish with a magazine may never have crossed your mind.

 Talk about learning Spanish efficiently!

-Here’s how you can find each magazine type, along with the best Spanish language magazines that fall under each:
+Here’s how you can find each magazine type:

 1. Buy Print Editions

-These can be found at Hispanic grocery stores (occasionally at larger grocery store chains as well), large magazine vendors in commercial centers, Barnes & Noble, Amazon and on individual websites for each magazine.
+Physical magazines can be found at Hispanic grocery stores (occasionally at larger grocery store chains as well), large magazine vendors in commercial centers, online stores that sell books like Amazon, and on individual websites for each magazine.

 2. Use Apps